Minnesota Workers Compensation Laws

 When work accidents result in death, surviving spouses and children are entitled to receive death benefits based on their loved one’s wages.

-Workers compensation laws changed in Minnesota, effective October 1, 2013.
+Workers compensation laws change in Minnesota often.
 If you were injured at work, the changes in these laws may affect your workers compensation benefits, even if you have already filed your case.
 Our Work Comp lawyers can help you understand the new laws, and how they apply to your situation.
 Contact us today for a free case review.

 Speak with a member of our Minnesota workers compensation attorney team to learn more about your legal rights to workers compensation.
 We know it can be hard to find accurate and easy-to-understand information after a work injury, and we’re here to help you – no matter where you are in the process.
 There’s no obligation, and the advice is free.
 Get Fields! on your side, today.